 GHCM 2018 Keynote Speakers

-Dr. Geetha Jayaram: Associate Professor, Johns Hopkins Departments of Psychiatry, Health
+Dr. Geetha Jayaram, MD, MBA: Associate Professor, Johns Hopkins Departments of Psychiatry, Health

 Policy and Management, Global Health, and the Armstrong Institute for

 Keynote Title: Global Mental Health: Problems and Proposed Solutions for Low and Middle Income Countries

 Dr. Geetha Jayaram is a senior faculty member in the Departments of Psychiatry, Public

 Health, Health Policy and Management, Nursing, and the Armstrong Institute for Patient

 Safety at Johns Hopkins Hospital in Baltimore, Maryland.
 Dr. Jayaram has developed and enhanced numerous clinical systems, including an innovative Global Mental health program in Southern India that has existed for close to 2 decades, serves 206 villages with a population reach of over several million households.
 She has managed a multidisciplinary team that has made an enormous impact in several areas of community psychiatric care.
 She has published 3 books, on women psychiatrists and patient safety, and is the author of over 100 peer reviewed articles, abstracts, book chapters and invited lectures.
 She is a member of the Global Council for Psychiatry, serves as the Chair of the Patient Safety Committee for the American Psychiatric Association, is widely published in the